tlevine/dada.pink/data/index.md

 salesperson or executive, don't have special definitions within the context of data.

 I have left out any discussion of "designers" in the above discussion.
-In at least some cases, designers cat be thought of as they would in other field, but it may be that they have a special place in data.
+In at least some cases, designers in the field of data are like designers outside of the field of data, but it may be that they have a special place in data.

 ## Advancing to a higher-class role
 One advances to a higher-class role by becoming closer to people of that